lucaswerkmeister/tool-lexeme-forms/README.md

 Source code resides in `~/www/python/src/`, a virtual environment is set up in `~/www/python/venv/`, logs end up in `~/uwsgi.log`.
+The `uwsgi.ini` configuration file in the source code repository is symlinked into `~/www/python/uwsgi.ini`.

 If the web service is not running for some reason, run the following command:
 ```